Modern Slavery Statement - Whitworths

 15% OFF your first order - use code FIRST15

-Whitworth’s Ltd acknowledges our responsibility under the Modern Slavery Act 2015 (Act), and we work to strengthen our efforts to identify, prevent, mitigate, and address potential risks or instances of modern slavery and human trafficking within our organisation and with the suppliers of goods and services to us, in line with our values, policies and regulations.
-We are committed to improving our practices to combat modern-day slavery and human trafficking from within our business and supply chains.
+Here at Whitworth’s Ltd we understand and acknowledge the responsibilities we have in relation to the Modern Slavery Act 2015 (Act).
+We continue to work to strengthen efforts to identify, prevent, mitigate, and address potential risks of modern slavery and human trafficking within our organisation and with the suppliers of goods and services to us, in line with our values, policies and regulations.
+We continue to review our practices to combat modern-day slavery and human trafficking from within our business and supply chains.

 We will not associate with any business that is knowingly in breach of the Act and its expectations or which we know is engaged in slavery or human trafficking.